prefix-dev/pixi/docs/features/global_tools.md

 # Pixi Global Tool Installation

 With `pixi global`, users can manage globally installed tools in a way that makes them available from any directory.
-This means that the pixi environment will be placed in a global location, and the tools will be exposed to the system PATH, allowing you to run them from the command line.
+This means that the pixi environment will be placed in a global location, and the tools will be exposed to the system `PATH`, allowing you to run them from the command line.

 !!! note
     The design for global tools is still in progress, and the commands and behavior may change in future releases.